 I Got to Come Home from the Hospital!

-I was anxious to get out of the hospital on the Thursday after the four hour surgery.
-But, first I had to have a blood transfusion.
-The doctors reason was my red cell count was low and they wanted to "top off my tank" before I left.
+off my tank" before I left.
 My thought was I bled so much they wanted to "top off my tank" before I left.
-The transfusion took two hours and then labs were drawn by a new tech apparently learning on the job which took longer than anticipated.
-I finally was told I could leave at 2 p.m. but then I had to wait for meds from the pharmacy.
-My ride had waited for over an hour while techs and pharmacists did their job.
+The transfusion took two hours and then labs were drawn by a new tech apparently learning on the job which took longer than

 One great thing on being wheeled out of the hospital to my driver's car was stopping at the nursing station where I was given a kidney bean and told to place it into a special jar.
 When I did so, the nurses who were at the station charting and eating lunch, stood up and cheered my success.
 I tried to tell them thank you for the outstanding care I had received, but my voice cracked up and I ended up with tears in my eyes.
 They just cheered me on and wished me good luck.
 I told the nurse pushing my wheel chair it was the steroids talking and not the real me.
 She smiled and looked at me like "yeah, right".